Opening and Reopening Files in the Editor

 - Do one of the following:

-- Use the Navigate command for a Class, File, or Symbol.
+Use the Search Everywhere command for a Class, File, or Symbol.

 - If the file type is registered, the file opens silently in PyCharm's editor.

 If the file type is unknown, PyCharm suggests to choose whether you want to register a new file type, or open such file in its associated application.
-Specify your choice in the Register New File Type Association dialog box:
+Specify your choice in the Register New File Type Association dialog:

-You can register the required file types on the File Types page of the Settings/Preferences dialog.
+You can register the required file types in.

 Opening external files